 It promotes skin tightening, skin brightening, growth of healthy cells, removal of dead cells and impurities, and removing dark spots and acne scars.
 Although this leaves your skin reddish, and it takes some time to go away gradually.

 Recommended for: All skin types especially damaged skin, pigmented skin, and stretch marks.

 15. Chemical Peels

 Chemical peeling is the skin-resurfacing process of using chemical solutions to perform facials that help skin rejuvenation and skin cell turnover.
 Just like microdermabrasion, chemical peel removes the top skin layer.
 This facial takes time because the process involves many mini-steps of application.
 After the skin grows back, it becomes smoother and radiant.

 Since chemical peels involve using chemical substances, including some concentrated acids, it is best to consider them first with your dermatologist.
 Different components can be used for different people depending on their skin type.
 Sometimes it leaves a mild pain and itching sensation, but those are natural and part of the facial, but if the skin issues worsen, it is best to consult with your doctor.

 16. Oxygen Facial

-In oxygen facial, a device ejects out pressurized oxygen in high pressure on the skin.
+In an oxygen facial, a device ejects out pressurized oxygen at high pressure on the skin.
 Along with oxygen, other substances for exfoliation, skin tightening, and pore cleansing are also involved for added benefits.
 It then is followed up by using serums or oils depending on your skin type to hydrate it as the high pressure may leave your skin dry.